Prag8855/aab/content/guides/permanent-residence.md

 - **You can get [[BAFöG]]**
     Permanent residents can get financial aid to study in Germany.[^8]

+The PR has one small disadvantage: if you travel outside of Germany for more than 6 months, it residence expires.
+Other residence permits also expire after 6 months, but the Blue Card only expires after 12 months.[^20]

 ## Permanent residence requirements

 {% include "_blocks/permanentResidenceCheck.html" %}